| MISSION

 Ivan

-has dwelled into several artistic endeavors until finally
+and forty six years ago, has dwelled into several artistic

-deciding to follow his High School teacher's advice
+endeavors until finally deciding to follow his High

-the arts and to bring together Hispanic artistry and
+affect society through the arts and to bring together

-the American society.
-He is Vice-president of the Council
+Hispanic artistry and the American society.
+He is Vice-president

-of Mexicans in SC and Member of the Board of Directors
+of the Council of Mexicans in SC and Member of the Board

 |